Prep Enrolment

 Prospective Parent/Carer Handbook

-Click here to download our 2025-2026 Handbook.
+Click here to download our 2025-2026 Handbook for an introduction to our school.

 Book a School Tour Today